Natural Alternative Therapies

 Pour the mixture into pea-size molds.

-Bonus Tip: Make Your Own Multi-Vitamin Supplement
+Bonus Tip: DIY Multi-Vitamin Recipe

 If you love DIY health care as I do, you’ll love learning this simple way to make your own 100% natural multivitamin supplement at home.